 I could spend the day detailing the extent of the Government's failures but I am more concerned with prevailing on the Minister and the Government the urgency of making progress from aspirational soundings and gestures and putting in place clear accountable policy plans for the implementation of transformative climate action measures that will ensure secure, sovereign and sustainable production and supply of energy, food, water, transportation, housing and employment.

 As a member of the Joint Committee on Climate Action, I have in the past few months deliberated on the recommendations of the Citizens' Assembly and heard testimony from dozens of non-governmental and civil society organisations.
-There is no doubt that there is a wealth of collective expertise available to this Government to implement transformative change.
+There is no doubt that there is a wealth of collective expertise available to the Government to implement transformative change.
 There is also an eagerness to change across most sectors of society.
 The most significant barriers to progress have been inaction in creating legislative and political conditions for change to finance progression and compel certain vested interest sectors to move from supplying overconsumption exports markets to sustainable regenerative production.
 It is clear from the evidence presented to the committee that the Government needs to take immediate priority action to enable diverse sources of renewable energy, including biogas, biomass, offshore wind, solar power and microgeneration.
 All these sources must feed into an all-Ireland electricity grid.
-It will not only help our environment, improve public health and maintain the island's security of supply but will also create jobs across rural Ireland.
+It will not only help the environment, improve public health and maintain the island's security of supply but will also create jobs across rural Ireland.
 We are years, if not decades behind.

 Brexit presents an unquantifiable threat to the single electricity market and every effort must be made if we are to truly combat climate change.
 Stopping power infrastructure at the Border will not benefit the ordinary energy customer across the island and it makes it more difficult for the Six Counties and the Twenty-six Counties to develop diverse forms of renewable energy.
 This island, North and South, does not produce oil and produces only a minimal amount of gas, with a short lifespan.
-To combat climate change we need to develop indigenous renewable energy sources and we are well-placed geographically to do so.
+To combat climate change we need to develop indigenous renewable energy sources and are well placed geographically to do so.

 We need to consider lifestyle changes.
 If one looks to the diets of our parents or grandparents, meat was not an essential ingredient of every meal.
 We need to revert to those values.
-In a presentation to the joint committee, hill farmers argued that we need to rethink how we feed the world.
+In a presentation to the joint committee, hill farmers argued that we needed to rethink how we fed the world.
 That is important.
 Trade is also important.
 European car manufacturers export cars worth €64 billion per annum to the United States.
 US car exports to Europe are worth less.
 Transporting cars across the Atlantic creates emissions.
 Perhaps we should get used to not having Chrysler cars in Europe or Jaguar cars, which few can afford, in the US.
-This does not make sense.
+That does not make sense.

 I want to be positive because positivity will allow us to carry people, society, communities and the next generation with us.
-The Democratic Programme read out on Monday when we commemorated an Chéad Dáil states that private property, which includes every form of industry and business, must be subjugated to the needs of the needs of the people.
+The Democratic Programme read out on Monday when we commemorated an Chéad Dáil states private property, which includes every form of industry and business, must be subjugated to the needs of the people.
 In this case, it must be subjugated to the needs of the planet.

-We will get there, because our generation will not live with or dealing with the consequences.
+We will get there, because our generation will not live with or be dealing with the consequences.
 It will be our children and their children.

 I thank the Minister for returning to the House.
-We have been talking about generations, and the Minister mentioned future generations.
+We have been talking about generations and the Minister mentioned future generations.
 This generation, the children living now, is seeing the impacts of climate change.
 In many parts of the world, lives and livelihoods are at risk or are being devastated by it.
 This generation is on the streets protesting.
 I have never seen so many children at protests as at the protests concerning climate change and extinction.
 I see the passion young people are bringing to it.
-That is because the public is far ahead of the Government on this issue and in their understanding of it.
+That is because the public is far ahead of the Government on this issue and in its understanding of it.
 We saw that in the Citizens' Assembly.

 I noticed a pattern among the Ministers who came in.
 Many of them focused heavily on adaptation rather than mitigation.
 Regardless of mitigation, the reduction in emissions must be the priority.
-I am deeply concerned that in some areas the idea seemed to be to plough ahead with business as usual until we find a way to make certain other kinds of business profitable, and to put a few measures in place to deal with bad weather if it comes.
+I am deeply concerned that in some areas the idea seems to be to plough ahead with business as usual until we find a way to make certain other kinds of business profitable and to put a few measures in place to deal with bad weather if it comes.
 When we talk about transition, we must be clear.
 Are we going to talk about a transition that will protect Ireland in a devastated world, or are we talking about a radical transition in how our society and economy function?
 If we do not have that kind of radical transition, we will visit devastation on other countries, as well as on the most vulnerable in our own societies.
 That is why a reduction of 1% by the end of 2019 is inadequate.
 I urge the Minister to give us an assurance that radical front-loaded action on mitigation will be taken to increase the emissions reduction by the end of this year.

 I welcome the Government's signing of the Solidarity and Just Transition Silesia Declaration at the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change, COP24, in December.
-That was important, and I hope the Government will also support the just transition legislation put forward by the Green Party.
+That was important and I hope the Government will also support the just transition legislation put forward by the Green Party.

 There have been other positive moments.
-This is where we have seen a few glimmers of positivity, though they can be increased.
-We need to embrace legislation wherever it is coming from because this is an issue which affects us all and requires every resource that we can bring collectively as legislators.
+This is where we have seen a few glimmers of positivity, although they can be increased.
+We need to embrace legislation from wherever it is coming because this is an issue which affects us all and requires every resource that we can bring collectively as legislators.
 There are some very good Bills sponsored by various parties, including the Petroleum and Other Minerals Development (Amendment) (Climate Emergency Measures) Bill 2018 and others.
 They need to be considered and supported whatever their source.
 It was a positive moment for everyone in Ireland and throughout the Oireachtas when we passed the Fossil Fuel Divestment Act 2018 with Government support.
 I hope it gave the Government some insight to see how warmly and positively that bold and important step was greeted by the public and internationally.

-Globally, the Minister might tell us how Ireland is supporting both adaptation and mitigation in the countries experiencing the worst effects despite having done the least to contribute.
-What is Ireland's position in the global negotiations on proper support in that area?
+Globally, the Minister might tell us how Ireland is supporting both adaptation and mitigation in the countries experiencing the worst effects, despite having done the least to contribute.
+What is Ireland's position in the global negotiations on the provision of proper support in that area?
 An area where the European Union, unfortunately, seems to be a laggard is technology transfer.
 Technology transfer points to one key issue.
 The solutions we come up with cannot all be located within the market and the area of intellectual property.
 They cannot be hamstrung by the sensibilities of shareholders and so forth, which is a concern.

 So far, I have found reference to eligible green projects.
 What are such projects?
 Where are the criteria involved?
 What is the process for deciding how the €3 billion will be invested?
 I know that it maps onto the national development plan but, again, will the individual projects be required to be profitable or will it be a matter that this gives us money to invest in initiatives that are effective and that the money is returned from general State coffers?

 The Minister referred to recovery and recession.
-Again, will we remain resolute in our commitment to meeting these targets regardless of recovery or recession?
+Again, will we remain resolute in our commitment to meeting these targets, regardless of recovery or recession?